MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Remarks

-The specified items are not actually repainted until the list view window receives a WM_PAINT message.
+The specified items aren't repainted until the list view window receives a WM_PAINT message.
 To repaint immediately, call the Windows [`UpdateWindow`](/windows/win32/api/winuser/nf-winuser-updatewindow) function after using this function.

 ## <a name="removeallgroups"></a> `CListCtrl::RemoveAllGroups`